FrontEndFoxes/curriculum/workshop/ch5.md

 <v-btn @click="submit">Submit</v-btn>
 ```

-Try to fill the form and click `Submit`.
-You can see the form data in your console.
+Try to fill the form with some test data and click `Submit`.
+You can see the form data in your Code Sandbox console.

+## Display Submitted Data

 Console logs are great but that's definitely not the thing you want to see in your final application version.
-Instead of printing values to console let's show them on the screen once form is submitted.
+Instead of printing values to console, let's show them on the screen once the form is submitted.
 Of course, first we need some kind of an indicator to check if the form is already submitted or not.

-Let's create a new property in `data` called `submitted` and set it to `false` (because when our component is created form shouldn't be submitted):
+Let's create a new property in `data` called `submitted` and set it to `false` (because when our component is created the form shouldn't be submitted):

 ```
 data() {